Discover the Amazing Benefits of Broccoli Soup

 - Wash the head of broccoli and chop it.

-- Cook everything in salted water for 20 minutes (only use a small amount of water so that the vegetables can preserve all their nutrients).
+- Then, cook everything in salted water for 20 minutes (only use a small amount of water so that the vegetables can preserve all their nutrients).

 - Once that time has passed, process everything in a blender or food processor until you get a fine puree.